graphops/subgraph-mcp/README.md

 ### Request Timeout Configuration

+**Note: This configuration only applies when running your own local server instance (Option 2: "Building and Running the Server Locally").
+If you're using the remote hosted service (Option 1), timeout settings are managed by the hosted service and cannot be customized.**

 The server includes configurable timeout settings for HTTP requests to The Graph's Gateway.
 This helps handle complex GraphQL queries that may take longer to execute.

 #### Default Behavior